Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Curvature pinching for asymptotically conical Ricci expanders with vanishing Weyl tensor

-Finally, it remains to prove $(M, g, f)$ has positive curvature operator $Rm>0$.
-To begin with, following the proof of \cite[Theorem 1.3]{Cao-Xie:25}, we observe that the null space of the curvature operator, $\ker(Rm)$, is invariant under parallel translation.
+\begin{proof} [Proof of $Rm > 0$] To begin with, following the proof of \cite[Theorem 1.3]{Cao-Xie:25}, we observe that the null space of the curvature operator, $\ker(Rm)$, is invariant under parallel translation.
 Indeed, consider the canonical immortal solution

 to the Ricci flow induced by the expanding soliton $(M^n,g,f)$, with $g(0)=g$ for $t \in [0,1]$.
 By the evolution equation of the curvature operator (see \cite{Ha:86})

 and the fact that $(M, g)$ has nonnegative curvature operator $Rm\geq 0$, it follows that the quadratic term $Rm(t)^2+Rm(t)^{\sharp} \geq 0$ for all $t \in [0,1]$.
 Thus, by Hamilton's strong maximum principle (see, e.g., \cite[Theorem 2.2.1]{Cao-Zhu:06}), there exists an interval $0<t<\delta$ over which the rank of $Rm(t)$ is constant, and $\ker(Rm(t))$ is invariant under parallel translation.
 Since $g(t)=(1+t)\Phi(t)^{\ast}(g)$ with $g(0)=g$, we conclude that the rank of $Rm = Rm(0)$ is locally constant and that $\ker(Rm) = \ker(Rm(0))$ is invariant under parallel translation.